-At input frequencies in the second Nyquist zone and above, the noise performance of most amplifiers is not adequate to achieve the true SNR performance of the AD9246.
+At input frequencies in the second Nyquist zone and above, the noise performance of most amplifiers is not adequate to achieve the true SNR performance of the AD9233.
 For applications where SNR is a key parameter, transformer coupling is the recommended input.

-For applications where SFDR is a key parameter, differential double balun coupling is the recommended input configuration (see Figure 40).
+For applications where SFDR is a key parameter, differential double balun coupling is the recommended input configuration.
+An example is shown in Figure 39

-As an alternative to using a transformer-coupled input at frequencies in the second Nyquist zone, the AD8352 differential driver can be used (see Figure 41).
+As an alternative to using a transformer-coupled input at frequencies in the second Nyquist zone, the AD8352 differential driver can be used.
+An example is shown in Figure 40.

 In any configuration, the value of the shunt capacitor, C, is dependent on the input frequency and source impedance and may need to be reduced or removed.
 Table 8 displays recommended values to set the RC network.
-However, these values are dependent on the input signal and should only be used as a starting guide.
+However, these values are dependant on the input signal and should only be used as a starting guide.